SBlair2020/NMR2Struct/README.md

   analysis_type: "substructure"
   pattern: "predictions_dataset_0_[0-9]+.h5"
 ```
-This will calculate metrics such as RMSEs, F1-scores, BCE values, etc.
+This will calculate metrics such as RMSEs, F1-scores, BCE values, etc. and saves the results as a dictionary at ```global_args.savedir```.

 For SMILES analysis, configure the ```analysis``` section as follows:
 ```yaml